 The critical technology design is that the SATA/SAS implementation has a controller card while the NVMe implementation does not.
 This is because the controller is in the NVMe SSD drive.
 This means that to retrofit a HDD platform for all-NVMe there needs to be significant operating system modifications to deal with the fact that the controller will be removed when the drive is removed.
 Things like turning on and off LEDS, allowing hot swapping, and having the system not crash when the drive is removed are some of the issues that need to be addressed.

 It turns out these are not easy modifications and many legacy vendors are creating patches to solve these issues.
 Rewriting the operating system would just be too time-consuming and expensive.
 Using a system that was “patched” to enable new NVMe drives sounds like a risky way to manage your company’s file data, and could also be performance limiting.

 How does Qumulo do it and do it so fast?

-Qumulo designed a modern, distributed file system with the expectation that new protocols and drives would appear on the market at a steady cadence.
+Qumulo designed a modern, file data platform with the expectation that new protocols and drives would appear on the market at a steady cadence.
 Seems like a pretty obvious thing to plan for, right?
 Legacy vendors, by the fact that they are well, legacy, means they don’t have the option to easily adopt new modern underlying technology.
 Long development cycles and often re-architecting software is required to take advantage of new storage platforms, protocols and devices.